davidmasse/blog-Pandas-tips/README.md

 ![hists](hists.png)

-The visible separation in pairs of distributions can be quantified by Cohen's d, a standardized difference between the means of the positive and negative populations.
+The visible separation in pairs of distributions can be quantified by Cohen's d, a standardized difference (dividing by pooled standard deviation) between the means of the positive and negative populations.
 Often this is a way to get a preview of the feature importances of decision-tree-based classifiers, which tend to have similar ordering to Cohen's d.
 This makes sense as higher Cohen's d indicates higher effect size (i.e more separation between positive and negative distributions), which should give the decision tree greater ability to identify which distribution (positive or negative) a particular observation came from.

 ```
 cd = []